 Marriages last longer when both parties drink too much…

-I did some research on this subject for Sanford House, and it seems marriages are perceived “happier” and last longer when both parties over-drink.
+I did some research on this subject, and it seems marriages are perceived “happier” and last longer when both parties over-drink.
 In fact, marriages with one heavy drinker end 50% of the time and marriages where both people are big boozers end 30% of the time.
 That didn’t surprise me.
 Drunkenness loves company.

 Dealing with hard drinking loved ones…